LibertyDSNP/spec/pages/Draft/Archivists.md

 The job of an Archivist is to permanently store Batch content and DSNP Announcements in a format that is easily validated and retrieved.

-The Archivist must be able to access chain data and all DSNP Announcement URLs.
+The Archivist must be able to access chain data and all DSNP Content.

 ## Validations that Archivists could perform